zimonbizkit/simple_search_engine_scala/README.md

 ### Q&A from challenge considerations
 - _What constitutes a word?_ : Every English alphabetical character that matches a `(\w+)` regex expression
-- _What constitutes two words being equal?_ : Two lowercased words with the same **exact** lettering are considered the same (no stemmization).
+- _What constitutes two words being equal?_ : Two lowercased words with the same **exact** lettering are considered the same (no word stemming).
 - _What is the ranking scoring mechanism?_ :
     -  **for a 100% match** : any **word** or **sentence** entered, that appear either **contiguously** or **not contiguously**.
     -  **for a match less than 100%** : the following formula is applied `score% = (100 * numberOfCoincidentDocuments/numberOfIndexedDocuments)`